SimonSubokLee/ston-docs-son/admin/intro.rst

 Gaming
 ----------------------------

-Traditionally, gaming services require high bandwidth.
+Gaming services require high bandwidth.
 In addition, there are a number of categories in the game service, from 'Masterpiece' games to casual ones.
 Gaming from smartphones is booming and services are diversified.

 .. figure:: img/icons_game.png
    :align: center